Source-controlled AI checks on every pull request. Standards as checks, enforced by AI, decided by humans.

 Key features include: product, Scales with your factory, Consistency over breadth, Focus on designing, not reviewing.

-Based on user reviews and social mentions, the most common pain points are: $500 bill, token usage, raises, ai agent.
+Based on user reviews and social mentions, the most common pain points are: $500 bill, token usage, spending too much, cost tracking.